norio-nomura/swift-dev/README.md

 ## What is this
 [SourceKitten on Linux](https://github.com/jpsim/SourceKitten/pull/223) depends on SourceKit in the Swift Toolchain.
 But official distribution of Swift Toolchain for Linux does not have SourceKit yet.
-This repository provides docker images containing Swift Toolchain for Linux with SourceKit.
+This repository provides building method of docker images containing Swift Toolchain for Linux with SourceKit.

 ## Base version of Swift is 3.0 Preview 2
 It contains Swift repositories as submodules.
 Each submodules are basically pointing commits tagged by `swift-3.0-PREVIEW-2`.